harsh4870/daemon-job-k8s-crd/README.md

 # daemon-job-k8s-crd
-Custom Composite Controller to create the Daemonjob using the Daemonset, Which will run on all available nodes once and remove POD
+Meta Controller Custom Composite Controller to create the Daemonjob extending the Daemonset,

+Which will run on all available nodes once and remove POD